PQuoc2003/phone-shop/README.md

 this is the backend part of ESDC final project.

-This is a restaurant system management.
+This is a phone ecommerce project

 Thank you ~~